MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/submission-states.md

 ---
-description: The steps to create Microsoft Edge Add-ons developer account on Partner center.
+description: Learn how to create a Microsoft Edge Add-ons developer account on Partner center.
 title: Extension submission states and overview
 author: MSEdgeTeam
 ms.author: msedgedevrel